Westholme House: Public ownership

 Westholme was occupied by the military during the Second World War.
 Kesteven County Council had acquired the property and its parkland by 1945 and proposed to use it for educational purposes.
 The council wanted to convert the house into Kesteven County Library, but it had to wait for the War Department to agree to pay fees for "dilapidations" caused during its occupancy.
 The Department provisionally agreed on £1,276 16s in 1947 and the library was operating at the house by 1949.
 A Navy, Army and Air Force Institutes (NAAFI) canteen at the site supplied school meals after the war; and in 1947 the council bought a series of huts on the site from the War Department.
-The parkland at Westholme was used as playing fields for students at the Secondary Modern in the late 1940s, and the school acquired HORSA huts at Westholme to use as classrooms in the 1950s.
+The parkland at Westholme was used as playing fields for students at Sleaford Secondary Modern School in the late 1940s, and the school acquired HORSA huts at Westholme to use as classrooms in the 1950s.
 A metalwork room and sports pavilion were added and Westholme Lodge was also taken over by the school during that decade.

 Earlier post-war plans had envisaged a separate secondary modern for girls being built on the site and Kesteven and Sleaford High School being rebuilt there, but in 1957 the County Council proposed building a new mixed secondary modern at Westholme instead.
-By 1960, Sleaford Secondary Modern School was operating there alongside its original buildings on Church Lane.
+In 1961, a new school building at Westholme had opened with an assembly hall, five classes and kitchens.
+The secondary modern continued operating there alongside its original buildings on Church Lane.
 In 1983, an extension to the Westholme block opened, allowing the school to close the old site; new teaching blocks were then built around the grounds.
 The school changed its name to St George's School in 1984, became a technology college in 1992 and converted to St George's Academy in 2010.
-The house continued to be used as a library into the 1980s, but by the next decade, had become the school's sixth form base and an adult education centre.
+The house continued to be used by the library service into the 1980s, but by the next decade, had become the school's sixth form base and an adult education centre.
 As a result of major rebuilding work at St George's in 2011–12, a new sixth form centre opened and Westholme House was converted into the school's administrative centre.